engcang/FAST-LIO-SAM-QN/README.md

 ## Memo
 + `Quatro` module fixed for empty matches
-+ `Quatro` module will be updated for match downsampling (toooo many matches degenerate the speed)
++ `Quatro` module is updated with `optimizedMatching` which limits the number of correspondences and increased the speed